timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 In the [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/), each intrinsic has Latency and Throughput characteristics that depend on the CPU architecture.
 The former means how long it takes for the CPU to complete the instruction, the latter has to do with how many operations we can perform at once, each of them being in the different execution phase.
 For instance, `_mm256_loadu_si256` that we were using for loading data into a vector, has the latency of 1 and the throughput of 0.25 on the Haswell architecture.
 Meaning, we can run up to 4 instructions per 1 CPU cycle.
 We don't necessarily get the x4 performance because we are unlikely to have optimal conditions.
 This optimization applies to small loops only, so it should be suitable for our case.
 Using this knowledge and knowing our CPU architecture, we can unroll some vector instructions in the main block loop expecting at least some performance benefit.

 According to Intel's [Developer Guide and Reference](https://software.intel.com/content/www/us/en/develop/documentation/cpp-compiler-developer-guide-and-reference/top/compiler-reference/intrinsics/data-alignment-memory-allocation-intrinsics-and-inline-assembly/alignment-support.html#alignment-support) aligning data should also improve the performance of intrinsics.
 In our code, we are not aware of memory alignment.
 Dealing with it, though, is not an easy job, but still doable.
-For example, we could search for the first aligned element and start with it processint previous elements without vectors.
+For example, we could search for the first aligned element and start with it processing previous elements without vectors.
 Applying this optimization we could use `LoadAlignedVector256` function.
 It gets translated to the `_mm256_load_si256` intrinsic which verifies that data is aligned.

 ## Conclusion